leebyron/til/entries/staff eng archetypes.md

 tags: management
 ---

-As I write this it's performance reviews season at my company, which means new interest and focus on the expectations of engineers of each _level_.
+As I write this it's performance reviews season at my company, which means renewed interest on the expectations of engineers of each _level_.
 My role is to help define this for our front-end engineers and ensure fair outcomes.
 A common question I hear throughout this process is: _what is a staff engineer?_

 My company, like many in the tech industry, defines a progression of [levels] for engineers, setting expectations for each.
 Others may use a set of titles, these are often interchangeable.
-To grossly simplify
+To grossly simplify:

 | Level                                                         | Scope                                                                                                                                                                          |
 | ------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |